Firewall Configuration for Enterprise Agents

 Ubuntu Linux package repository

-ThousandEyes agent software is supplied by either the ThousandEyes APT repository apt.thousandeyes.com (for Ubuntu), or the ThousandEyes YUM repository yum.thousandeyes.com (For Red Hat, CentOS and Oracle Linux).
+ThousandEyes agent software is supplied by the ThousandEyes APK repository apk.thousandeyes.com (for Docker-based installations), the ThousandEyes APT repository apt.thousandeyes.com (for Ubuntu), or the ThousandEyes YUM repository yum.thousandeyes.com (For Red Hat, CentOS and Oracle Linux).
 Agent software has dependencies on software packages provided in common repositories that typically are required for the operating system.
 Consult your operating system's documentation for the locations of these repositories and construct rules as required.

-The apt.thousandeyes.com and yum.thousandeyes.com repositories are located in a content delivery network (CDN), where IP addresses can change without notice.
-For customers requiring a static IP address for the ThousandEyes APT or YUM repositories, the aptproxy.thousandeyes.com and yumproxy.thousandeyes.com domain names will always resolve to the same IP addresses.
+The apk.thousandeyes.com, apt.thousandeyes.com, and yum.thousandeyes.com repositories are located in a content delivery network (CDN), where IP addresses can change without notice.
+For customers requiring a static IP address for the ThousandEyes repositories, the apkproxy.thousandeyes.com, aptproxy.thousandeyes.com, and yumproxy.thousandeyes.com domain names will always resolve to the same IP addresses.
 See the ThousandEyes article Static IP Addresses for ThousandEyes Repositories for additional information.

 For all Linux package installs, if the ThousandEyes BrowserBot package has been installed (implements the Page Load and the Web Transaction test types) and if host-based Linux-based firewall software is employed then following rule is required: